facebook/react-native-website/docs/getting-started.md

 > You can find additional installation options on [Node's Downloads page](https://nodejs.org/en/download/).

 > If you're using the latest version of Java Development Kit, you'll need to change the Gradle version of your project so it can recognize the JDK.
 You can do that by going to `{project root folder}\android\gradle\wrapper\gradle-wrapper.properties` and changing the `distributionUrl` value to upgrade the Gradle version.
-You can check out [here the lastest releases of Gradle](https://gradle.org/releases/).
+You can check out [here the latest releases of Gradle](https://gradle.org/releases/).

 <block class="native mac ios" />